-- f) Per Figure 1, rotate the plumb fixture 180 degrees and ensure the mast weldment is plumb.
-Adjust the leveling nuts until you have the same distance on each side of the mast weldment.
-Repeat this entire step at each anchor bolt or at 60-degree increments. - g) Per Figure 1, when the mast weldment is plumb, tighten the locking nuts.
+- d) Per Figure 1, use a spirit level to level the mast assembly.
+Adjust the leveling nuts until the spirit level indicates that the mast assembly is plumb. - e) Per Figure 1, when the mast weldment is plumb, tighten the locking nuts.